NASA-PDS/deep-archive/docs/source/usage/index.rst

    works around the bug—but if you know the PDS Registry you're using is free of the bug, you can add ``--disable-pagination-workaround`` to the command.
 It doesn't hurt if you use it regardless.
-•  An `internal server error`_ may appear when certain data is loaded into a PDS Registry.
-By default, though, ``pds-deep-registry-archive`` will treat such errors as "not found" instead of as serious errors.
-However, if you prefer to treat the problem as the serious error it really is, add the ``--disable-bad-documents-workaround`` option to the command.

 PDS Delivery Checklist